Click here to view recipe.

 Place sunflower seeds and/or pumpkin seeds, flax seeds and chia seeds in a small coffee grinder (I have a Krups bean grinder from 40 years ago) and pulse 6 times or until it is ground finely.
 Add to the flour mixture.

-Combine water, syrup and oil together, then and add into the flour mixture with a spatula.
+Combine water, syrup and oil together, then and add into the flour mixture with a spatula or Danish whisk.
 Use your hands to knead briefly 5 or six times and to form a smooth ball in the bowl.
 Be sure all the flour etc is incorporated.
 Cover the bowl with a dish towel and leave it for about 20 minutes or up to 12 hours.
 Do not refrigerate.

-I coat half of the dough by rolling it in an additional 3/4 cup (estimated) of sesame seeds all over (kind of like coating a cookie) To do this, I press half the dough into a 5 inch by 4 inch rectangle with my hands, put the sesame seeds in a pie dish and press them into one side of the dough rectangle, then turn it over and press the remaining seeds into the other side.
-I then roll it out on the wood board -add a bit of whole wheat flour if it sticks to the board-and make a 16” x 11” (yes, I measured) and plop it on top of the parchment lined cookie sheet.
-This method adds a lot of sesame seed taste to the crackers!
-I then sprinkle the rolled out dough with coarse salt flakes, roll with a rolling pin lightly to press the salt in and cut it into squares right on the parchment lined sheet.
+I coat half of the dough by rolling it in an additional 1/3 cup (estimated) of sesame seeds all over (kind of like coating a cookie) To do this, I press half the dough into a 5 inch by 4 inch rectangle with my hands, put the sesame seeds on parchment paper and press them into one side of the dough rectangle, then turn it over and press the remaining seeds into the other side.
+I then roll it out on the parchment paper (I put the parchment on a silicone mat so it doesn’t slide around)vand make it about 16” x 11” (yes, I measured) .
+Finally sprinkle the dough liberally and evenly with fine sea salt and run the rolling pin over the dough to let the salt stay in the dough.
+Last step, cut it into squares right on the parchment lined sheet.
 Cut them all the way through with the pizza cutter but do not separate the pieces (see photo below).
+Slide the parchment onto an unrimmed cookie sheet.
 I just make two cookie sheet’s worth, and both are totally filled.
-In fact,, I had to trim one of the rectangles and put the shards on the other tray.
+I sometimes need to trim one of the rectangles and put the shards on the other tray.
 The ever brilliant Rachel came up with this: substitute brown sugar for maple syrup – another friend of mine uses honey and all sunflower seeds.

-I bake the crackers for 28-30 minutes at 330 in my convection oven and don’t turn the pans.
-(If you are using a regular oven, bake at 350 for at least 28 minutes, switching the position of the cookie sheets halfway through.
+I bake the crackers for 18 minutes in my convection oven and don’t turn the pans.
+(If you are using a regular oven, bake at 350 for at least 20 minutes, switching the position of the cookie sheets halfway through.
 Watch carefully so they are very brown, as much as you like.
 We love them a pinch less than burned–in other words, very dark brown.
-Immediately put the parchment with the crackers on cooling racks when you take them out of the oven.
-(The sheet would continue to cook them.)
-Cool completely (this only takes about 15 minutes tops) and they break apart easily along the pizza cutter lines.
+Immediately slide the parchment with the crackers onto the counter when you take them out of the oven.
+(The sheet would continue to cook them.) utes tops) When cool, they break apart easily along the pizza cutter lines.
 This is simple to do.
-Remember not to keep them sealed – I keep mine in an open jar on the counter (more accurately, in a small dish or we’d eat the entire thing in a day).
+Remember not to keep them sealed in plastic – I keep mine in an open jar on the counter (more accurately, in a small dish or we’d eat the entire thing in a day).
 I put out a few at a time.
 They store well in a paper sack.